The Most Googled Medical Symptoms by State

-What Dr. Google can’t do, however, is diagnose the cause of a condition.
-There’s no substitute for seeing a real doctor (we’re afraid Google’s MD is honorary, at best).
+While searching to learn more about what is ailing you may be a good idea, there’s no substitute for seeing a real doctor (we’re afraid Google’s MD is honorary, at best).

 Plus, getting the scoop on what your neighbors are googling could very well change the way you see them (we’re looking at you, sweaty-palmed Californians).

 Correlations and key findings

 While there was a wide range of symptoms that seemed to concern people in each state, most states are googling symptoms that could be related to the cold and flu.